seriohub/velero-api/README.md

        kubectl apply -f 22_cluster_role_binding.yaml
       ```

-   7. Create PVC (*Optional*)
+   7. Create PVCs (*Optional*)
-      By default, the user database is created in the path configured in the SECURITY_PATH_DATABASE parameter of the configuration map.
+      1. Database path : By default, the user database is created in the path configured in the SECURITY_PATH_DATABASE parameter of the configuration map.
 To ensure data persistence, the path can be customized using a PVC.
+      2. Custom folder for velero binaries: The user can store the binaries of new versions to avoid downloading the file directly from the code.
+The env parameter is VELERO_CLI_PATH_CUSTOM.

       >   [!WARNING]
       Set storage class name in [25_pvc.yaml](k8s/25_pvc.yaml) before applying it.